Belite Bio Reports Full-Year 2022 Operational Highlights and Financial Results

-/EIN News/ -- SAN DIEGO, March 31, 2023 (GLOBE NEWSWIRE) -- Belite Bio, Inc (NASDAQ: BLTE) (“Belite” or the “Company”), a San Diego based clinical stage biopharmaceutical drug development company targeting eye diseases with significant unmet medical needs, today announced its financial results for the full-year ended December 31, 2022 and provided a general business update.
+SAN DIEGO, March 31, 2023 (GLOBE NEWSWIRE) -- Belite Bio, Inc BLTE ("Belite" or the "Company"), a San Diego based clinical stage biopharmaceutical drug development company targeting eye diseases with significant unmet medical needs, today announced its financial results for the full-year ended December 31, 2022 and provided a general business update.

 "2022 was a transformative year for Belite, with achievements across key clinical and corporate milestones including the closing of our successful initial public offering, enrollment in over 11 countries for our pivotal Phase 3 DRAGON trial, and Phase 2 efficacy data reinforcing the potential for tinlarebant to slow down disease progression in Stargardt disease," said Dr. Tom Lin, Belite's Chairman and CEO.
 "As we look towards 2023, we remain focused on late-stage advancement of tinlarebant with continued enrollment in the DRAGON trial and the first patient of the Phase 3 PHOENIX trial in GA is expected to be enrolled during mid-year.
 We also expect to present the 18-month efficacy and safety data from our two-year Phase 2 trial in Stargardt disease during ARVO this year.
 With our balance sheet strengthened, we are well-positioned to execute across our near-term catalysts and work towards our mission of developing oral therapies for eye diseases with significant unmet medical needs."